nordeim/Account-Bookkeeping/docs/prompt_to_fix_3.md

 The important point is to proceed very carefully so as not to introduce any regression error or accidentally omit the original features or functions. use the same tested rigorous and meticulous approach. thank you and good luck!

+---
+Excellent result so far!
+Please proceed with the next step in your plan for the implementation of "the basic Customer Management module".
+If this has been completed, please carefully update the README.md and TDS documents for the project to carefully and accurately detail the current state of the project.
+Please proceed very carefully so as not to introduce any regression error or accidentally omit the original features or functions. use the same tested rigorous and meticulous approach. thank you and good luck!